 You know that dream?
 The one where you wake up late and miss your audition?
 Or get there and realize you’ve prepared all the wrong excerpts?
 Or arrive only to discover that your instrument case is empty (which actually happened to me once at a master class – in real life)?

 What does it all mean?
 Should we be worried?
-Especially if we have one of those dreams the night before a big performance?

 It was the last week of the school year, and all of us parents were invited to attend a play that the entire 2nd grade class had been working on all semester.

 So, an auditorium full of busy parents were gathered together at 9am, chatting amongst themselves, checking their cell phones, and antsy to get off to meetings, classes, and morning yoga sessions.

 The director welcomed us, explained what our children have been up to for the last few months, and then it was time for the production to begin.

 Intonation is a tricky thing, and sometimes a matter of great debate.
 But out of tune is out of tune, and a tuner app can come in handy when we need to make sure our ears are not playing tricks on us.